BrianBrophy/OpenStack-Installation/README.md

 - Type: Linux
 - Version: Ubuntu (64-bit)
 - Memory: 4096 MB (allocating more will yield more resources for OpenStack Compute instances)
-- Processors: 1 (allocating more will yield more resources for OpenStack Compute instances)
+- Processors: 1 (allocating more will yield more resources for OpenStack Compute instances - 4 for Heat LBaaS)
-- Video Memory: 16 MB
+- Video Memory: 12 MB
 - Monitor Count: 1
 - Storage: CD/DVD drive on the IDE Controller and a 16 GB disk on the SATA Controller
 - Audio: Can be disabled